naouss80/qlearncatchd3/README.md

 ## Intro

-This is a very simplified start to Qlearning using docker inspired by farizrahman4u More details on the logic on https://github.com/farizrahman4u/qlearning4k
+This is a very simplified start to Qlearning using docker inspired by [farizrahman4u link](https://github.com/farizrahman4u/qlearning4k).

 ### Requirements
 Please install docker on your Unix based or Windows 10 machine.